MaxBR97/Protocol_Conversion_Proxy/README.md

 # SPL---Assignment_3
-An assignment I was given during SPL course in university, that I decided to take a step further.
+An assignment I was originally given during SPL course in university.
+I have upgraded it to support HTTP protocol by forming a proxy that translates HTTP to STOMP.